Skip to main content

 Once inside, it’s all about decluttering and cleaning, as in “hotel clean.”
 Let us count the ways:

 1. Declutter everything.
 Less is more.
-If necessary, consider a storage locker or dumpster rental (learn more about it here) to empty rooms.
+If necessary, consider a storage locker (or dumpster) to empty rooms.
 Staging is also depersonalizing.
 It’s about broad appeal and something everyone will like.
 “You want buyers to feel like they want to live in your home,” Blickenstaff contends.
 “So also use selling your home as an opportunity to ditch things that are not useful or beautiful.”

 Rearrange or eliminate furniture pieces to create more open space and allow free movement.
 This makes rooms appear larger; overly furnished areas make spaces seem small.

-2. Speaking of moving, since relocating is a big undertaking, it helps to hire professional movers from local moving companies as well as establishing four different piles of items: charity, throw away, for sale and what you want to keep.
+2. Speaking of moving, since relocating is a big undertaking, it helps to establish four different piles: charity, throw away, for sale and what you want to keep.
 Keep the expense and effort of moving at the forefront when deciding what is precious enough to hold onto.

 3. Painting is one of the least expensive tools to refresh a home and it delivers maximum return.
 Light neutral colors make the home feel new and then bring in pops of color with pillows.